-The membership of the Audit & Risk Committee is comprised of three Non-Executive Directors who are all independent directors.
+The membership of the Audit & Risk Committee comprises Non-Executive Directors only.
 The Chairman of the Audit & Risk Committee is a Non-Executive Director who is not the Chairman of the Board.
 The members of the Audit & Risk Committee are financially literate and have an appropriate understanding of the industry in which the group operates.